kirkbushell/warmachine-data/README.md

 updated to support the Legacy factions.
 If there is enough support, the project has been built in such a way to easily support that requirement, should it be needed.

-The various json files consists of all units within the game (Prime), as well as references to weapons.json, abilities. json and other files.

 ## Keywords

 Warmachine makes use of a large number of keywords, both in regards to unit keywords as well as game terms.
 These